-- Advice on how to report suspicious activity
+- You will receive advice on how to report suspicious activity.

-- Information about security products that reduce thefts and increase the chance of offenders being caught
+- You will be able to access information about security products that reduce theft and increase the chance of offenders being caught.

-- Details on how to register your property and search for details of stolen property prior to buying equipment
+- You will be able to register your property and search for details of stolen property prior to buying new equipment.

 - Keep your boat secure and remove items that can be removed, or secure them also.